Keto Oatmeal Recipe: Easy 5-Minute Low-Carb Breakfast

 Equal Portion

 Use a 1-cup measure for consistent macros.
 For meal prep, divide the finished oatmeal into 8-ounce glass containers.
+The recipe scales linearly up to 6 servings; beyond that, cook in batches.

 Protein Variation